directus/directus/docs/reference/api/system/users.md

 ---

-## Generatre Two-Factor Authentication secret
+## Generate Two-Factor Authentication Secret

 Generates a secret and returns the URL to be used in an authenticator app.